M-rcus/OnlyFans-Cookie-Helper/README.md

 It's ugly and super simple.

+**FYI**: As of v1.0.1 the `"fp": "xxxxxxxxxxxx"` value is no longer included, as it's no longer being used by the software.

 ## How to install

 For now you have to download the repository and load it manually.